 Academic rigor, deep involvement in another culture, and the freedom to explore on their own terms: these are the attributes that appeal to students who enroll in the Middlebury Schools Abroad program.

-Middlebury Schools Abroad provide students with academically rigorous and culturally immersive experiences in 16 countries and 36 cities all over the world.
-Monterey Institute students can earn credit towards their degree while significantly enhancing the international dimension of their educational experience.
+Middlebury Schools Abroad programs provide students with academically rigorous and culturally immersive experiences in numerous cities all over the world.
+Institute students can earn credit towards their degree while significantly enhancing the international dimension of their educational experience.
 Students will build on their already-existing global contacts, establish new ones, deepen their understanding of a particular subject area, and strengthen their language skills.
-While Monterey Institute students may enroll in any of the Schools Abroad, programs in Chile, France and Jordan are promoted as particularly beneficial opportunities for MIIS students.

 A semester with Middlebury Schools Abroad can take the format of an internship, language training, relevant coursework or any combination of these three formats.

-Through the networks that Middlebury has established, Monterey Institute students may be able to participate in semester internships, an internship alongside other coursework, or a stand-alone shorter-term internship.
-Internship opportunities will need to be identified and developed collaboratively with the appropriate Middlebury Schools Abroad advisor, the Monterey Institute student, and the CACS advisor.
+Through the networks that Middlebury has established, Institute students may be able to participate in semester internships, an internship alongside other coursework, or a stand-alone shorter-term internship.
+Internship opportunities will need to be identified and developed collaboratively with the appropriate Middlebury Schools Abroad advisor, Institute student, and CACS advisor.

 Students are eligible to earn up to 12 units of language credit by studying through a Middlebury School Abroad for a semester.
 The format for this language study will vary, depending on the student’s language level and the host university structure.
-In some cases, students will take courses in the Middlebury program, and in others, Middlebury Schools Abroad directors and staff will arrange for more customized language courses.
+In some cases, students will take courses in the Middlebury program, and in others, you may take language courses through our university partners.

-Through the partnerships that Middlebury has with over 50 universities abroad, Monterey Institute students are able to enroll in partner universities during the academic year.
-Monterey Institute students are thus able to significantly expand the overall curriculum available to them, including coursework that is not available in Monterey.
+In some countries, coursework is taught through a Middlebury center.
+In other countries, students are able to take coursework at partner universities during the academic year.
+Some country programs are a hybrid of the two models.
+Middlebury Institute students are thus able to significantly expand the overall curriculum available to them, including coursework that is not available in Monterey.

 Learn more about how to apply for Middlebury Schools Abroad.

-In most cases, the Schools Abroad only charge for Middlebury Schools Abroad tuition, which is generally less than Monterey Institute tuition.
-Students will pay this tuition to the Monterey Institute, in addition to the study abroad fee, as indicated on the Program Fees web page for each school.
-Living costs, which are not included in tuition, can be estimated on the School Abroad's Program Fees webpage out-of-pocket cost estimator.
+In most cases, the Schools Abroad programs only charge for Middlebury Schools Abroad tuition, which is generally less than the Institute tuition.
+Students will pay this tuition to the Institute, in addition to the study abroad fee, as indicated on the Program Fees web page for each school.
+Living costs, which are generally not included in tuition, can be estimated on the School Abroad's Program Fees webpages for each program.

-Students may receive financial aid if taking at least six degree-specific credits.
-Costs for students who will be less than full time status will be similar to per-credit charges at the Monterey Institute.
-If at least six credits from the semester abroad will count toward the student's degree, the student may receive financial aid from the Monterey Institute's Office of Student Financial Planning.
+Students may receive financial aid if taking at least six degree-relevant credits.
+Costs for students who will be less than full time status (equivalent to 12 MIIS credits) will be similar to per-credit charges at the Institute.